RescueSocial/SNA-AH-Case-Twitter/README.md

 - Analysis and data of timelines, accounts, peaks, wordclouds, hashtags, top shared urls, are included.

 Twitter is the most studied platform, so after a cyber intelligence researcher collected data with APIs, then obtaining analysis on it was relatively fast with previous models already created and high levels of anomalies.
-<br>3 Udacity graduates in data analysis studied the years 2018, 2019, 2020, and 2021 for peaks, anomalies, and new account layers.
+<br>A first team of 3 Udacity graduates in data analysis quickly studied the years 2018, 2019, 2020, and 2021 for peaks, anomalies, and new account layers.
 They used machine learning and botometer to create botscores.
-<br><b>New accounts created each month and day correlate to peaks on Twitter</b>
+<i><br><b>New accounts created each month and day correlate to peaks on Twitter</b></i>

 A 2nd team did Coordination Analysis of Top 475 accounts, including Network Graphs of following coordination.
 With public safety grants, they had previously studied identifying risk groups on Twitter: https://www.sciencedirect.com/science/article/abs/pii/S1751157720306386